EFTEC/RouteOne/README.md

 ### **Module**

-Now, let's say our system is modular and we have several customers (interna customers, external, etc.)
+Now, let's say our system is modular, and we have several customers (interna customers, external, etc.)

 ```php